jayneng/documentation-hub/README.md

 ### Key Features

-- **Responsive Design**: Ensures the documentation is viewable across devices.
-- **Collapsible Sections**: Allows users to expand and collapse long sections of documentation for readability.
-- **Internal Linking**: Links different sections of the documentation together for easy navigation.
 - **Multi-Language Support (Planned)**: Future versions may include multi-language options.
 - **Version Control**: Managed using GitHub, ensuring clear tracking of documentation updates.